 All of these variables make for large differences in sound.
 There are Lapp cables that sound extremely dry, and cables that sound thin and emphasized and grainy in the treble and of course there are cables that combine these aspects.

-I couldn't close this article without giving at least a few hints with respect to cable parameters in relation to their sound.
+Generic hints with respect to cable parameters in relation to their effect on the sound

 Some newer Lapp cables sound very different from what I consider the Lapp house sound.
 The Servo-FD 781 is one such cable.
 It looks nice, with its bright orange jacket but I didn't like its sound.
 Like the latest rubbery black cable introduced, the Robust 215C, this orange cable sounds very controlled and dry.
 It has excellent bass definition and articulation and overall detailling is very good, but the highs are too damped for my tastes.
 By that I don't mean that the cable sounds dull, but that the highs appear "blocky", much like digital signals.
 When there is a peak signal, you hear it, but it is switched off too soon, not slowly decaying into the black background.
 The treble just isn't fluid or airy, but rather too precise.
 A cable suited for some extreme systems, but not a universal cable.